atixlabs/hardhat-time-n-mine/README.md

 POSITIONAL ARGUMENTS:

-  delta	difference to add to the current time tracker
+  delta	difference to add to the current time tracker.
+Can be a number representing the seconds or a string representing the delta

 increaseTime: adds the given delta.
 NOTICE: this counts 'real' ellapsing time and is not idempotent, we recommend you user setTimeIncrease

 For global options help run: hardhat help
 ```

+We are using [ms](https://www.npmjs.com/package/ms) to parse the delta if it is not a number, so you can use any of those formats.

+Examples:

+- `hardhat increaseTime 10`: Increases ten seconds
+- `hardhat increaseTime 1d`: Increases a day
+- `hardhat increaseTime "1 week"`: Increases a week
+- `hardhat increaseTime 1y`: Increases a year

 ### setTimeIncrease
 ```